-However, tanmen is generally considered another type of noodle dish that is different from ramen, so today I want to explain the difference.
+However, tanmen is generally considered another type of noodle dish that is different from ramen.
+Hence, today I want to explain the difference.

 Shio Ramen (塩ラーメン : Salt Ramen)

-The ingredient of Tanmen basically consists of stir-fried pork and vegetables, while a wide variety of foods, including seaweed, roast pork, grilled seafood, and even fruits and ice cream, are used as toppings for ramen noodles.
+Speaking of the ingredient, the ingredient of Tanmen basically consists of stir-fried pork and vegetables as mentioned above, while a wide variety of foods, including seaweed, roast pork, grilled seafood, and even fruits and ice cream, are used as toppings for ramen noodles.

 Where to Eat Tanmen noodles